chris-creditdesign/nature-hiv-milestones/data/articles/milestone-15.md

 authorList:
     - Kirsty Minton
 ---
-Multiple groups converge on the chemokine receptors CCR5 and CXCR4 as co-receptors for HIV-1 that also determine cell tropism of the virus. <a href="#">Read more</a>
+Multiple groups converge on the chemokine receptors CCR5 and CXCR4 as co-receptors for HIV-1 that also determine cell tropism of the virus. <a href="https://www.nature.com/articles/d42859-018-00016-6">Read more</a>